sonalicusat/PLJR-Summarizer/README.md

 ***Download the codes of this repository or colon it.***

 # Copy folders
-Copy static and template folder inside the Sumaarizer folder you have created.
+Copy static and template folder inside the Summarizer folder you have created.
 Replace settings.py, views.py and urls.py which will be in Summarizer folder of Summarizer folder.

 ***Now you are raedy to go, you can stop the pervious server by Ctrl + C***